 FDA has stated that it is “not aware of any reports at this time of human illnesses that suggest COVID-19 can be transmitted by food or food packaging.”
 FDA recommends everyone "follow the 4 key steps of food safety - clean, separate, cook, and chill."
 CDC states that there is low risk of spreading the virus from products or packaging that are shipped over a period of days or weeks at ambient temperatures.
 However, "if you are concerned about contamination of food or food packaging, wash your hands after handling food packaging, after removing food from the packaging, before you prepare food for eating, and before you eat", according to FDA.
 CDC has provided guidelines on frequent hand washing with soap and water for at least 20 seconds and frequently clean and disinfect surfaces.
 The Food Industry Association (FMI) has additional information on the COVID-19, including information from the CDC that products and packages shipped to the U.S. from China pose a very low risk of spreading the virus as COVID-19 is most likely to be spread via respiratory droplets.

 FDA resumes some domestic inspections, provides AER flexibility

 The FDA has provided a roadmap of its plans to resume inspection activity based on ongoing risk evaluations.
 As in the past, this is subject to an advisory risk system based on the prevalence of COVID-19 in each state

 The FDA has provided guidance with recommendations to industry regarding postmarketing adverse event reporting for drugs, biologics, medical devices, combination products, and dietary supplements during a pandemic.

 Businesses practices to mitigate the impact

-The CDC has an active resource guide for businesses.
+The CDC has an active resource guide for business.
 The CDC stresses that employers must consider how to decrease the spread of any illness in order to lower the impact in their workplace in the event of an outbreak.
 Employers should consider how to: